orico/www.mlcompendium.com/deep-neural-nets.md

 7. [**Nmslib**](https://github.com/nmslib/nmslib) **\(**[**benchmarked**](https://github.com/erikbern/ann-benchmarks) **- Benchmarks of approximate nearest neighbor libraries in Python\) is a Non-Metric Space Library \(NMSLIB\): An efficient similarity search library and a toolkit for evaluation of k-NN methods for generic non-metric spaces.**
 8. **scann,**
 9. [**Vespa.ai**](https://vespa.ai/) **- Make AI-driven decisions using your data, in real time.
 At any scale, with unbeatable performance**
+10. [**Weaviate**](https://www.semi.technology/developers/weaviate/current/) **- Weaviate is an [open source](https://github.com/semi-technologies/weaviate) vector search engine and vector database.
+Weaviate uses machine learning to vectorize and store data, and to find answers to natural language queries, or any other media type.**

 #### **TOOLS**